liamdickson-uni/group-h-sem/use-cases/use-case-10.md

 ### Success End Condition

-A report is available for the Regional Finance Division to use.
+A report is available for the Regional finance Division to use.

 ### Failed End Condition